-Last Updated on 27 August 2024 by Cycloscope
+Last Updated on 2 January 2026 by Cycloscope

 Cycling Indonesia – everything you need to know about

-bicycle touring and bikepacking the archipelago of marvels
+Bicycle touring and bikepacking the archipelago of marvels

-(with 9 islands itineraries and GPX tracks)
+(with 9 island itineraries and GPX tracks)

 Bits and Facts about Indonesia